geveh/LakeVolumes/README.md

 ### 04_Catchment_statistics.R

 **Script to download the Copernicus GLO30 DEM and land cover maps.
-The script then derives the catchment of each lake, and summarises catchment-wide statistics including glacial cover, land cover, and relief**
+The script then derives the catchment of each lake, and summarises catchment-wide statistics including glacial cover, land cover, and relief.**

 *Mandatory input data*:
 - ...